Preschool, Synagogue and Temple Staff

 Field Trips

 We hope to provide the most positive enriching experience for your child, in order to do this we will provide opportunities for field trips several times through out the year.
-When we have fild trips, either a sign up sheet will be provided for parents to drive, or each child will be expected to ride with his or her own parent(s).
+We often take the Lions class next door to the Brookdale Nursing Home to visit the residents.
+When we have field trips that are not in walking distance, either a sign up sheet will be provided for parents to drive, or each child will be expected to ride with his or her own parent(s).
 We do not have a vehicle large enough for everyone, so we depend on you to help us transport the children.

 List of Materials